 - make a complaint.

 You will normally be asked for your National Insurance number.
-This is two letters, six numbers and a final letter e.g. AB 12 34 56 Z.
+This is two letters, six numbers and a final letter, for example AB 12 34 56 Z.

 What if I need extra help when I contact HMRC?

 There are many reasons why you might need some extra help when contacting HMRC.
-It may be that you have a disability or English is not your first language.
-There is more information on the GOV.UK website about contacting HMRC if you have particular needs.
+For example, it may be that you have a disability or English is not your first language or perhaps need more time because of your circumstances.
+There is more information on the GOV.UK website about contacting HMRC if you have particular needs or need extra support.

 Can someone else contact HMRC for me?